microsoft/crescent-credentials/sample/client/README.md

 ## Show Proof Generation

-The show-proof can be generated in the browser extension or offloaded to the client helper service.
+The show proof can be generated in the browser extension or offloaded to the client helper service.
 The default is to generate the proof in the browser extension.
-To do the proof generation in the client-helper-service, set the `CLIENT_HELPER_SHOW_PROOF=true` in the `.env` file or by setting `CLIENT_HELPER_SHOW_PROOF=true` in your environment before running the build command.
+To do the proof generation in the client helper service, set the `CLIENT_HELPER_SHOW_PROOF=true` in the `.env` file or by setting `CLIENT_HELPER_SHOW_PROOF=true` in your environment before running the build command.

 ```bash
 CLIENT_HELPER_SHOW_PROOF=true ./setup_client.sh